shavonneg/tp/docs/UserGuide.md

 **Q**: How do I update my application?<br>
 **A**: You may download the latest release [here](https://github.com/AY2324S2-CS2103T-T09-2/tp/releases).

+### 7.3 Planned Features

+1. Enhanced Error Messaging
+    * Implementing more specific error messages for the "edit" and "editOrder" functions to provide clearer guidance to users encountering issues.
+2. Extended Tag Length and Error Refinement
+    * Increase the maximum length of tags supported within the system, enabling users to provide more descriptive labels and organize content effectively.
+3. Resolution Support
+    * Expand resolution support to include additional screen resolutions such as 1280x720, catering to a broader range of devices and user preferences.

 --------------------------------------------------------------------------------------------------------------------

 ## 8. Known issues